Alexander Copland Hutchison: Life

 Hutchison was born in Stonehouse in Devonshire around 1786 into a naval family.

-He studied Medicine at Aberdeen University gaining his doctorate (MD) in 1809.
+He studied medicine at Aberdeen University, gaining his doctorate (MD) in 1809.
 His employment was thereafter in various government roles, his first being Surgeon to HM Dockyard in Sheerness.
 In 1817 he moved to London where he ran the Westminster Dispensary whilst also acting as Medical Supervisor for Millbank Prison.
 Under his period of care an extreme epidemic broke out in the prison in 1822/23.
 The investigation, led by Henry Grey Bennet, demonstrated that the issues arose from the swampy location of the prison and general poor diet and living condition.
 Although no blame was apportioned to Dr Hutchison, modern-day interpretation would certainly criticise his restriction on diet, stating that prisoners "had too much food".
-That said, the allowance was 4oz of raw meat per day and 8oz on Sundays, together with 1 lb of potatoes.
+That said, the allowance was 4 oz of raw meat per day and 8 oz on Sundays, together with 1 lb of potatoes.
 The previous allowance before his arrival was 76 ounces of meat per week per couple, roughly 15% more.

 In 1827 he was elected a Fellow of the Royal Society of Edinburgh his proposer being Sir George Ballingall.
 He was elected a Fellow of the Royal Society of London in the following year.

 In the 1830s he became Consulting Surgeon at the Royal Metropolitan Infirmary of Children’s Illnesses (later evolving into Great Ormond Street Hospital).

 In October 1838 a case appears in the Old Bailey Law Courts in London, of a servant, Millicent Ablethorp, stealing money from Hutchison whilst in his employ as a cook.
 This appears to have been conducted by Millicent having been given money to pay food bills but not paying them and accumulating the monies, before suddenly disappearing.
 She was found guilty and sentenced to seven years transportation.
 She appears on the convicts lists in May 1839 on HMS Hindostan heading for Van Diemens Land (Tasmania).
 Records show her as 30 years old with red hair, and very short (4’10’’ – 147 cm).

 He died at his home 83 Wimpole Street off Cavendish Square in London on 3 January 1840.
 His will is held at The National Archives in Kew.